Numelon-Softworks/WineStarterKit/README.md

 # 📦 Components
 WineStarterKit installs the following:
-- All of the Windows 11 fonts, extracted from a Windows 11 installation.
+- All of the Windows 11 fonts.
 Includes Microsoft CoreFonts.